-- Shirt MacKillop sports polo
+Shirt MacKillop sports polo

-- Shorts MacKillop sports shorts
+Shorts MacKillop sports shorts

-- Hat MacKillop sports hat
+Hat MacKillop sports hat

-- Footwear Sport shoes in predominantly black, white or navy (no skate shoes, Vans, etc)
+Footwear Sport shoes in predominantly black, white or

-Other requirements - all students, primary and secondary
+navy (no skate shoes, Vans, etc)

-Grooming
+Other requirements - all students, primary and secondary Grooming

-- Hair is to be of suitable style that befits the school uniform. - Hair must be kept off the face and long hair must be tied back and kept up off the collar. - Hair should be kept clean, neat and tidy. - Hair should not be dyed in colours that bring attention to the student (no bright colours and no dreadlocks). - Hair accessories (ties, scrunchies, ribbons and clips) should be minimal and in keeping with the College colours (navy, purple and/or white).
-Oversized and ostentatious hair pieces such as 'Jo Jo bows' are not acceptable. - Boys should be clean shaven - Hairstyles, including undercuts, may employ nothing less than a number 2 comb
+- Hair is to be of suitable style that befits the school uniform, and kept neat and tidy. - Hair must be kept off the face and long hair must be tied back and kept up off the collar. - No extremes in styles, including but not limited to fades, tracks, extreme fringes, cornrows, mullets, mohawks and rattails. - Hair should not be dyed in colours that bring attention to the student (no bright colours or colours not in keeping with the student's natural colour and no dreadlocks). - Hair accessories should be minimal and in keeping with the College colours.
+Oversized and ostentatious hair pieces are not acceptable. - Boys should be clean shaven. - Hairstyles, including undercuts, may employ nothing less than a number 2 comb.